andylongstaffe/opengrok-docker/README.md

 1) Install git, so history etc works
 2) Rename docker-instance to og-data
+3) Look at how to secure webapp (if needed)

 Notes
 ========

-* Search is available at localhost:8888/src
+* Search is available at http://localhost:8888/src
 * If you see index corruption type errors, then the easiest solution is wipe out the DATA-ROOT folder. ie - $OPENGROK_BASE/docker-instance
 * index = update